 At work, taking one minute out between meetings can have a huge benefit.
 Standing or sitting, adjust your posture so you feel more alert but not tense.
 Notice your feet in contact with the ground.
 Breathe in & breathe out with intention, repeat nine more times.

 If you are a student stuck in the relentless cycle of study & exams, take a short break from your desk.
-Resist the temptation to pick up your smart phone.
-Walk around the room or come on to all fours & move like a cat making wave like motions in your spine.
+Resist the temptation to pick up your smartphone.
+Walk around the room or come on to all fours & move like a cat making wave-like motions in your spine.
 Feel what you feel in your body & give your brain a rest.

 Parents & carers, when you are looking after others, it is vital that you care for yourself.
 Can you aim to get to the weekly yoga session you used to love so much?
 If not sign up to an online yoga, choose a class that suits you right at that moment.

-“Raising a teenager makes the terrible twos seem like a holiday in Hawaii.”
-Ruby Wax, A Mindfulness Guide For The Frazzled
+“Raising a teenager makes the terrible twos seem like a holiday in Hawaii.” – Ruby Wax, A Mindfulness Guide For the Frazzled –

 Yoga & mindfulness provides a toolbox of techniques for you to take away at the end of class.
-With regular practise you will learn to put these tools to good use.
+With regular practice, you will learn to put these tools to good use.
 Noticing when stress levels are rising & taking action before they go through the roof!
 We cannot stop the world from spinning so fast, but we can choose to get off once in a while.